Da Nang, Vietnam

 Cost Of Living In Da Nang

-Da Nang is a top-pick for expats living in Vietnam and a couple live comfortably on less than US$1,100 per month and about US$200 less renting a house.
+A couple can live comfortably on less than US$1,100 per month and about US$200 less renting a house.

 Midrange and top-end condominiums start at about US$600 per month, with an upper range of around US$1,000 per month for condos with an ocean view.
-Single-family homes tend to be larger and less expensive to rent than condominiums.

 Electricity runs around US$100 per month for a two- or three bedroom home during the hot months—more if you use the air conditioner during the day as well as at night.